PITT-HATLAB/data_processing/README.md

-# HatDrivers
+# data_processing

-A growing collection of the QCodes drivers hatlab needs in order to run with instrumentserver
+A growing collection of scripts we can use for data processing based on Plottr's data format

 For installing, use a developer pip install:
 ```